With a wary eye on China, Taiwan moves to revamp its military

 Taiwan’s summer exercises, like the large purchases of American hardware, are intended to demonstrate the military’s ability to counter Chinese aggression, even if outnumbered and outgunned.
 (The authorities are investigating the cause of last month’s helicopter crash.)

-The F-16 jets are meant to replace Taiwan’s ageing air force, which has suffered a number of accidents in recent years, and that could help challenge Chinese aircraft for domination of the skies.
+The F-16 jets are meant to replace Taiwan’s aging air force, which has suffered a number of accidents in recent years, and that could help challenge Chinese aircraft for domination of the skies.

 At the same time, Taiwan cannot afford to compete plane for plane, ship for ship, tank for tank against the far larger People’s Liberation Army, according to military analysts.
 They argue resources would be better used on capabilities that would slow or even cripple an invading force.